quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part27_Summary.md

 #### Performance Comparison with n-step Methods

-Background context: The performance of the offline \(\lambda\)-return algorithm was compared against n-step temporal difference (TD) methods on a 19-state random walk task.
+Background context: The performance of the offline $\lambda$-return algorithm was compared against n-step temporal difference (TD) methods on a 19-state random walk task.
 Both algorithms were assessed based on their ability to estimate state values accurately.

 Relevant data from the figure:
-- For \(n\)-step TD methods, the performance measure used was the estimated root-mean-squared error between the correct and estimated values of each state.
+- For $n$-step TD methods, the performance measure used was the estimated root-mean-squared error between the correct and estimated values of each state.
-- The performance measures for \(\lambda\)-return at different \(\lambda\) values are shown in a graph compared to n-step algorithms.
+- The performance measures for $\lambda $-return at different $\lambda$ values are shown in a graph compared to n-step algorithms.

-:p What task was used to compare the offline \(\lambda\)-return algorithm with \(n\)-step TD methods?
+:p What task was used to compare the offline $\lambda $-return algorithm with $ n$-step TD methods?
 ??x
 The 19-state random walk task. x??